 It’s that time of year… mid-July when we have the brief window of long summer days and shorts and T-shirt weather!
-If you anything like me, then you try to PACK in the fun while the weather is so beautiful.
+If you are anything like me, then you try to PACK in the fun while the weather is so beautiful.
 With this, comes the possibility of ‘summer burnout.’
-Think back to back camp trips, finishing those hikes or races you have wanted to do for six months, long days on the river, family reunions, travel and the list goes on!
+Think back-to-back camp trips, finishing those hikes or races you have wanted to do for six months, long days on the river, family reunions, travel and the list goes on!

 Balance is key and this is something I teach my clients about on a daily basis.
 I call it the 80/20 balance.
 80 percent of the time do the best you can when it comes to your diet and lifestyle.
 Eat foods you know will nourish your body and the other 20 percent of the time give yourself the grace to enjoy life!
 Have the glass of wine, the dark chocolate, the BBQ foods your neighbor cooked up for you etc.

 Keep reading to learn my top 5 tips to keeping the balance during summer time!

 1) Plan your week.

 Look ahead in your calendar and see what you have coming up.
 If your social calendar is full be sure to build in space for some downtime.
 If your calendar includes a lot of dining out, ask to pick the restaurant so you can enjoy your social time out but are still nourishing your body for your 80% balance.
 And, if you are a Bozeman local, here are three amazing restaurants for healthy, real food in Bozeman.

 2) Prioritize hydration.